An average case efficient algorithm for solving two-variable linear Diophantine equations: Implementation and result

 \section{Implementation and result}

 We implemented the DEA-I algorithm on a computer with a 12th-gen Intel Core i7 1.70 GHz processor.
 We developed a C program using the GMP library \cite{GMP1} (to handle computation on large integers) for the DEA-I and EEA-I algorithms.
-We worked on two implementation tasks.
-In the first one, we compare the DEA-I algorithm with existing algorithms.
+We worked on three implementation tasks.
+In the first one, we compared the DEA-I algorithm with existing algorithms.
 The second implementation task depicts the superiority of the DEA-I algorithm over the Extended Euclid's algorithm.
-In the second implementation, we verify the bound (\ref{bound8}) given in the previous section, which essentially means that the average number of iterations in the DEA-I algorithm decreases with an increase in $gcd(a,b)$.
-In the second implementation task, we observe that the average number of iterations by the DEA-I algorithm is less than that by the Extended Euclid's algorithm.
+In the second implementation task, we verified that the average number of iterations by the DEA-I algorithm is always less than that by the Extended Euclid's algorithm on 100\% of the solvable inputs.
+For the unsolvable instances of inputs $(a,b,c)$, DEA-I algorithm required equal number of iterations to that in EEA-I algorithm.
+In the third implementation task we plotted the bound (\ref{bound 15}) and compare it with average number of recursive calls in EEA-R algorithm.